ulgltas/CUPyDO/README.md

 - Solid:
   - Metafor --> A Nonlinear Finite Element solid solver developed at the University of Liege (http://metafor.ltas.ulg.ac.be/dokuwiki/)
   - RBM --> A dynamic 2dof pitch/plunge solid solver developed at the University of Liege (https://github.com/ulgltas/NativeSolid)
+  - Modal Solver -> A static/dynamic modal solver developed at the University of Liege (https://github.com/ulgltas/ModalSolver)
 - Fluid:
   - PFEM --> Particle Finite Element Method fluid solver developed at the University of Liege (http://metafor.ltas.ulg.ac.be/dokuwiki/poliflows/start)
   - SU2 --> Open-source CFD code developed at Stanford University (http://su2.stanford.edu/)
   - GetDP --> A free finite element software and a general environment for the treatment of discrete problems, developed at University of Liege (http://getdp.info/)
-  - Flow --> A Full Potential Finite Element fluid solver, part of the waves project, developed at the University of Liege ()
+  - Flow --> A Full Potential Finite Element fluid solver, part of the waves project, developed at the University of Liege (https://github.com/ulgltas/waves)

 ## CUPyDO Compilation (linux - gcc)
 Required packages